ssorj/stagger/static/docs.md

 ## Build repos

 A build repo represents a stream of builds from a particular source.
-This will usually be the output of a CI job.
+This is usually the output of a CI job.

 A repo is identified by an arbitrary ID.
-I recommend using a name based on that of its CI job, with any additional qualifiers at the end.
+I recommend using a name based on that of its CI job or source repository.

 A build repo contains a set of named tags.